VanHulleOne/DogBone/README.md

 The number of shells you want around the part.
 Shells are created by a normal offset `pathWidth` away from the previous shell/outline.
 Version 1 of the program does not handle shells very well.
-When two non-adjacent lines cross it pretty much blows up.
+When two non-adjacent lines cross (like when the gage section of a dogbone tensile specimen crosses before the grips are fully filled) it pretty much blows up.
 Sometimes is gets mad even when that doesn't happen.
-Later versions of the program use Shapely to fix this problem.
+Version 2 of this program uses Shapely to fix this problem.
 Keep in mind that to tool path the infill properly a trim shell is created by the program.
 For example if three shells are prescribed a fourth trim shell is created inside the third shell to properly trim the infill.
 If this extra trim shell has problems, Explosion.